When is $A + x A =\mathbb{R}$: Introduction

-The statement and proof of Theorem \ref{2} (in Sections \ref{s3} and \ref{s4}) consists of two parts.
-The first part is the concrete construction in $\mathrm{ZF}$ of an $F_\sigma$ null subgroup $A$ and a real $x$ such that $A + x A =\mathbb{R}$.
-It should be noted that the method we developed in this part can only produce a subgroup with Hausdorff dimension $\frac{1}{2}$, nevertheless it is already stronger than the condition in Proposition \ref{36}.
-For the ``Moreover" part (Theorem \ref{9}), we construct a subgroup with Hausdorff dimension 0 using the concept of genericity in recursion theory.
-We believe this may be used to construct other exotic subsets of reals.
+Theorem \ref{2} is proved via a concrete construction of $A$ and $x \in X_A$.
+For Theorem \ref{main}, we construct $A$ using the concept of genericity and algorithmic dimension.
+We believe this method may be used to construct other exotic subsets of reals.

-We also consider what would happen if we restrict the question to the Borel or analytic subgroups.
-The restriction on the complexity of the subgroup enable us to use methods in geometric measure theory and descriptive set theory.
-For example, if $A$ is an analytic subgroup of the reals and $x$ is a real such that $A+xA= \mathbb{R}$, then there is an $F_\sigma$ subgroup $B$ of $A$ such that $B+x B=\mathbb{R}$ (see Theorem \ref{fsigma}).
+We also consider what would happen if we restrict Question \ref{q1} to the analytic subgroups.
+By the Marstrand projection theorem, if $A$ is an analytic subgroup of the reals and $\mathrm{dim_H}(A)>\frac{1}{2}$, then $X_A$ is co-null\footnote{We call a set $A \subseteq \mathbb{R}$ \textit{co-null} if its complement is null.} (Proposition \ref{36}).
+Our main results improve this proposition in terms of dimension.
+The restriction on analytic sets also enables us to use descriptive set theory.
+For example, if $A$ is an analytic subgroup of the reals and $x \in X_A$, then there is an $F_\sigma$ subgroup $B\subseteq A$ such that $x \in X_B$ (Theorem \ref{fsigma}).